 Travel Vaccines and Advice for Saint Martin

 Saint Martin is a small island in the Caribbean Sea.
 The island is split into two separate nations: Sint Maarten (Dutch) and Saint Martin (French).
-This destination offers two different European influence blended with Caribbean flare.
+This destination offers two different European influences blended with Caribbean flair.

-Philipsburg, the capital of Dutch Sint Maarten, is a city lined by beaches and long boardwalks.
-Front Street is full of duty-free shops and casino, and the boardwalk has many beachfront bars.
-The Saint Maarten Zoo is home to many different birds and even monkey.
+Philipsburg, the capital of Dutch Sint Maarten, is a city lined with beaches and long boardwalks.
+Front Street is full of duty-free shops and casinos, and the boardwalk has many beachfront bars.
+The Saint Maarten Zoo is home to many different birds and even monkeys.

 Though there are two nations on the island, travel between them is free of restrictions.
 One can explore the island freely and entirely.